-Tendon injury also poses a huge economic burden on the American healthcare system with most injuries occurring in patients of working age with physical jobs, causing a direct economic impact for payers, suppliers and providers.
+Tendon injury also poses a huge economic burden on patients and the healthcare system with most injuries occurring in individuals of working age with physical jobs, causing a direct economic impact for payers, suppliers and providers.
 Societal costs of this medical condition also include indirect costs.
 Direct costs are those associated with medical care, while indirect costs include lost income, missed workdays, and disability payments.

 While certain elite surgeons such as PAX Advisor Dr. Jin Bo Tang have outcomes that are excellent, the typical outcome from repair surgery of a flexor tendon is that up to 20% of the repairs re-rupture leading to significant disability.
 Even when the repair remains patent, limited mobility, stiffness and pain often result due to adhesions that form during the immobilization post-op.
 The time required for immobilization and physical therapy pose significant economic burdens, particularly since many of these injuries occur in working adults.
 For professional athletes, the healing and rehab time, even if the ultimate outcome is acceptable have even higher monetary implications for the athlete and their team.

 Despite the incidence of tendon injuries and their disabling impact, no effective interventions have been developed to optimize healing for either humans or animals.

 We developed our product candidate PAX-001 using an AAV2 vector to deliver a gene for a growth factor, to optimize healing of both tendons and ligaments.

 PAX-001 will be injected in the tendon or ligament either during surgery or through the skin, depending on the type of injury.

 Summary of PAX-001: